atulyarai/ecomm-api/README.md

 ## Notes

 - All data is stored in memory.
 Data resets when the server restarts.
-- To use a real database, replace the in-memory arrays/objects in `server/models/` with database logic.
+- To use a real database,the in-memory arrays/objects in `server/models/` can be replaced wwith database logic.

 ## License